praserx/goth/README.md

 ## Project Status

 This project is under active development.
 It is not stable, not recommended for production, and APIs/configuration may change at any time.
 Feedback and contributions are welcome, but please expect rapid iteration and breaking changes.

+## GitHub Actions Workflows

+This repository uses two main GitHub Actions workflows:

+### CI Workflow
+- Runs on every pull request and push to the `main` branch.
+- Checks out code, sets up Go (1.22+), runs linters (`go vet`, `golangci-lint`), builds the code, runs all unit tests, and uploads build outputs as artifacts.
+- Caches Go dependencies for faster builds.

+### Release Workflow
+- Runs on every new tag push matching `*.*.*`.
+- Checks out code, builds release binaries, creates a new GitHub Release, and uploads the built binary as a downloadable release asset.
+- If a Dockerfile exists, builds and pushes a Docker image to the registry (requires secrets for registry authentication).

+See `.github/workflows/ci.yml` and `.github/workflows/release.yml` for details.